|CookieConsent||https://www.clc-uk.org/||Stores the user's cookie consent state for the current domain||1 Year||HTTP|

 The national recognised diplomas can be studied through an approved training provider by classroom based learning, distance learning or on an apprenticeship scheme.
 Typically, approved training providers offer an all-inclusive fee for each Diploma.
 Fees for the Level 4 Diploma are around £3500 – £4000, and fees for the Level 6 Diploma are around £3000-£3600.
 This compares favourably to other degree and professional qualification routes.
 View our approved training providers here.

 To qualify as a Licensed Probate Practitioner the Level 4 Diploma in Probate Law and Practice (or equivalent if applying for exemptions) and the Level 6 Diploma in Probate Law and Practice (or equivalent if applying for exemptions) must be completed.
 Both diplomas could be completed in as quick as 18 months.
 This must be combined with 1200 hours of practical experience.
-View more information about the Probate Diploma’s
+You will also be required to upload a copy of your current CV to your application form (please ensure this includes your legal qualifications, dates achieved and a summary of your career history).

 Before you are able to apply for your first qualifying licence to practice as a CLC lawyer, you will need to complete 1200 hours of practical experience and finding the practical experience may be easier than you think.
 You can get company names and contact details via the SLC job search facility, the CLC firms search facility or our take a look at our recently qualified CLC Lawyer stories.